w3c/w3c-website/README.md

 # W3C website feedback and bug reports

-This GitHub repo is used to manage feedback and bug reports for the W3C website.
+This GitHub repo is used to manage feedback and bug reports on the W3C website.

 We welcome feedback from the community.
 You can submit feedback or issues via GitHub or email.